Master of Arts (Thesis)

 MA(Thesis) students within Te Kaupeka Toi Tangata | Faculty of Arts benefit from:

 - access to world-class research centres in the humanities and social sciences.

 Those interested in coursework-based studies and internship opportunities in their subject may consider the Master of Arts.

-With approval from the Dean of Arts, you may be able to complete the MA(Thesis) in a different subject from your BA(Hons) qualification.
+With approval, you may be able to complete the MA(Thesis) in a different subject from your BA(Hons) qualification.